 For example, imagine you were searching for a North Face jacket.
 The seller may have just put 'ski jacket' in the title, but mentioned North Face in the description.

 Take feedback with a dose of scepticism

 Think twice before purchasing expensive items from a seller with zero feedback.
-Also ensure you read their feedback from selling, not just buying (click on their username, then the 'feedback as a seller' tab).
+Also ensure you read their feedback from selling, not just buying (click on their username, then 'see all feedback').

-Remember feedback's useful but not infallible.
-One thing to watch for is traders flogging a few tiny things for 10p each to build their feedback, and suddenly listing 10 iPhones at £400 a pop.
+Another thing to watch for is traders flogging a few things for 10p each to build feedback, and suddenly listing iPhones at £500 a pop.

 When bidding, you enter a “maximum bid”, and eBay makes automatic bids on your behalf up to your limit.

 Don't enter a round number.
-For example, if a Downton Abbey box set is currently selling for £7, and the most you are willing to pay is £17, enter a maximum bid of £17.07.
-If someone tries to outbid you by entering £17, they will receive an outbid notice.
+For example, if a bicycle is currently selling for £7, and the most you are willing to pay is about £60, consider entering a maximum bid of something like £61.54.
+If someone else bids £40, eBay will favour your bid.

 It's worth being aware of bid increments, the steps by which prices rise.
-It varies from 5p to £100, depending on the current price.
+They vary from 5p to £100, depending on the current price.
 For a list, see eBay's Bid Increments guide.